openstax/css-manipulate/README.md

 # Debugging css-plus

-run `npm run debugger` to start up a debugger and run the tests.
+run `./script/test-debug` to start up a debugger and run the tests.

 To test the commandline: